zgana/zgana.github.io/menu/about.md

 ## lo selzga?

-When I signed up for GitHub, I was very interested in a [constructed language](https://en.wikipedia.org/wiki/Constructed_language) called [lojban](http://www.lojban.org/).  *lojban* [there's no capitalization in this language] means *logical language* in lojban.
+When I signed up for GitHub, I was also very interested in a [constructed language](https://en.wikipedia.org/wiki/Constructed_language) called [lojban](http://www.lojban.org/).  *lojban* [there's no capitalization in this language] means *logical language* in lojban.